 Furthermore, if your taxable income exceeds these thresholds ($157,500 or $315,000 in taxable income), the Section 199A deduction doesn’t immediately zero out.
 The deduction phases out as you move from $157,500 to $207,500 in taxable income if you’re single (or from $315,000 to $415.000 if you’re married).

 Note: We’ve got a detailed discussion of how the phase-out formulas work in another post: Section 199A phase-out calculations.

 Let me also cover three other things you want to know…

-First, the Sec 199A qualified business income deduction starts in 2018 and ends after 2025.
+First, the Section 199A qualified business income deduction starts in 2018 and ends after 2025.
 The deduction, in other words, only works for the next few years…

 Second, the deduction reduces your income subject to federal income taxes.
 But not self-employment taxes or alternative minimum taxes.

-Third, here’s the best version of the actual text that I could find as of Saturday morning : Final version of Tax Cuts and Jobs Act.
+Third, here’s the best current version of the actual law: Final version of Tax Cuts and Jobs Act.